maurizio-titz/Power-system-split/README.md

 ## Content

 The `scripts` folder contains scripts to reproduce the paper results.
-The `notebook` folder contains a notebook to produce the paper figures from the results.
+The `scripts/plots` folder contains a scripts to produce the paper figures from these results.
 The `utils` folder contains the relevant utilities for cascade simulation and evaluation, as well as functions for visualisation and data handling.

 ## Usage

 The `scripts` contain our workflow with five stages:

 - `calc_pre_outage_data.py`: Calculate inertia and other properties from the (solved) PyPSA networks.
 - `run_cascade_code.py` : Run the cascade algorithm on the PyPSA networks.
+This can take a few weeks depending on compute power.
 - `evaluate_cascade.py`: Evaluating the cascade results, e.g., inertia and load imbalance for each split, indicator vectors.
 Run only after `run_cascade_code.py` has finished.
 - `prepare_split_visualization.py`: Prepare data from the results, that we use for visualisation, e.g., prototypical clusters of system splits.
 Run only after `evaluate_cascade.py` has finished.
 - `calc_inertia_placement.py` : Determine optimal inertia placement to mitigate the impact of system splits.
 Run only after `prepare_split_visualization.py` has finished.
-- `run_clustering_uncertainty_dist.py`: clusters the blackouts of all emission level scenarios.
+- `calculate_distance_matrix.py`: calculates the distance matrix for clustering blackouts.
 Run only after `prepare_split_visualization.py` has finished.
-- `calculate_distance_matrix.py`: calculates the distance matrix for clustering blackouts
 - `run_clustering_parallel.py`: applies clustering algorithms to the distance matrix All code assume that your PYTHONPATH contains the repository directory and the code is executed in there, too.